 Silas lived in a small, thatched cottage near a pine wood with a sun-steeped garden, riotous with flowers and gooseberry bushes, and a Maiden’s Blush rose over the door.
 In him the stream of the original Adam, rich and lusty and robust flowed freely, undiluted and unpurified.
 A lover of drink, food, the ladies and good company, he was not ashamed to wear a huge and flamboyant buttonhole, told lies, got the better of his fellow-men whenever the chance offered itself, used a scythe like an angel, was a wonderful gardener, took the lord’s pheasants, and yet succeeded in remaining an honest, genuine and loveable character.
 Silas had the vividest memory and all the other natural gifts of a story-teller in the oral tradition.
 Our Songs for Silas are inspired by his stories.

-The Village Quire have a reputation for spine-tingling harmony singing with all the emotional clout, subtlety of expression and love of life that you get when voices are raised together in song.
+The Village Quire has a reputation for spine-tingling harmony singing with all the emotional clout, subtlety of expression and love of life that you get when voices are raised together in song.